trendmicro/cloudone-container-security-helm/README.md

 Trend Micro Cloud One Container Security components use the `helm` package manager for Kubernetes.

-#### Helm 3

 Helm 3 or later is supported when installing Trend Micro Cloud One - Container Security components.
 To get started, see the [Helm installation guide](https://helm.sh/docs/intro/install/).
-Installing Helm 3 should only require you to run one command.

 ### Kubernetes Network Policies with Container Security Continuous Compliance